Pulitzer Prize Fiction Winner

 Summary

 A linked collection of fifteen stories narrated by Vietnamese immigrants who have resettled in the bayou towns of southern Louisiana, each grappling in a different voice with memory, displacement, and the long shadow of war.
 Butler weaves folklore, Buddhist and Catholic imagery, and quiet domestic detail into a deeply empathetic chorus of refugee experience.
-The book stands as an unusual example of cross-cultural first-person ventriloquism in American short fiction.
+The book stands as an unusual example of cross cultural first person ventriloquism in American short fiction.

 ”